Metropolitan Museum of Art Exhibit Includes Two Works by Allegheny College Professor Emerita Amara Geffen

 Geffen is currently working on The Arc Community Greenspace at the site of the old Meadville Club on Market Street.
 The project will include greenspace, a performance stage for live concerts and outdoor theatre, and a series of public murals that will be visible from the Arch Street gateway into Meadville.
 It is being designed as a community site that will foster inclusion by providing opportunities for residents, including those receiving social services through The Arc of Crawford County, to gather for arts, culture, and wellness events.
 She is also responsible for the well-known “Read Between the Signs” relief that features Allegheny’s historic Bentley Hall and greets visitors transiting along Route 322.

-She is also co-editing a book, Ecoart in Action: Activities, Case Studies, and Provocations for Classrooms and Communities, that is scheduled to be published in early 2022.
-Compiled from 67 members of the Ecoart Network, a group of more than 200 internationally established practitioners, Ecoart in Action will be a field guide that offers practical solutions to critical environmental challenges, according to its publisher, NYU Press.
+She is also co-editing a book, Ecoart in Action: Activities, Case Studies, and Provocations for Classrooms and Communities, which will be available for purchase in January/February 2022.
+Compiled from 67 members of the Ecoart Network, a group of more than 200 internationally established practitioners, Ecoart in Action will be a field guide that offers practical solutions to critical environmental challenges, according to its publisher, New Village Press.
 The book will be organized into three sections — Activities, Case Studies, and Provocations — each artist’s contribution provides models for ecoart practice that are adaptable for use within a variety of classrooms, communities, and contexts.
 (Watch this video to learn more about Geffen’s work and the book.)